 Core texts include Shirley Jackson’s The Haunting of Hill House, Henry James’s The Turn of the Screw, Sarah Waters’s The Little Stranger, Helen Oyeyemi’s White is for Witching, and The Others (dir.
 Alejandro Amenábar), as well as Gardner and Diaz’s Reading and Writing About Literature (4th edition).
 Through readings in current criticism and theory, we will develop strategies for textual analysis in literary and cultural studies.
 We will also consider the difficulty, if not impossibility, of reaching a “fixed” or consensus reading of any text.
-You will write two short essays, a term paper requiring secondary research, and a final examination, and will contribute to in-class and online discussion.

 This course will proceed in a fully online form using Canvas, and will involve a combination of asynchronous (notes, links, discussion forums, slides and videos) and synchronous (short live lectures and discussion) materials.
 I will make sure that the full course is accessible to all students.
-Any material in Online Library Course Reserve will be available in full text online.
+Any material in Online Library Course Reserves will be available in full text online.

 Keep checking this post for updates concerning the course, its texts, and its requirements.